Search notes:

 An attribute is anything after a dot.

-Attributes may be read-only or writeable.
+Attributes may be read-only or writable.

 Python scripts